Kenshin9977/video-dl/README.md

 ### Requirements

 * This script uses cURL which ships with Windows 10 1803 or later.
-You can also install it seperately.
+You can also install it separately.

 ### Installation

 Extract the archive anywhere you want.
-Go to `script/` and launch `install-update.bat` which will download and place the latest versions of `youtube-dl` and `ffmpeg` in the bin folder.
+Go to `scripts/` and launch `install_update_binaries.bat` which will download and place the latest versions of `youtube-dl` and `ffmpeg` in the bin folder.
 This script can also be used to update those binaries.
-This ensure to get the latest version when you use the script.
+This ensures to get the latest version when you use the script.

 ## UNIX